MashrafeeAryan/Upahaar/README.md

 ---

-## 🚀 Why It Stands Out
+## 🚀 Why did I make it?
-This isn’t just a demo app — it’s designed with **real-world startup-level architecture**:
-- Uses **serverless AWS backend** for cost-effective scaling.
+- Wanted to use **serverless AWS backend** for cost-effective scaling.
 - Demonstrates **full-stack integration** (mobile → backend → database → payments).
-- Highlights **production-ready skills**: authentication, payments, push notifications, and cloud infra.
+- Highlight **production-ready skills**: authentication, payments, push notifications, and cloud infra.
 - Evolves from my previous project (**BDays**) into a more robust and scalable application with new features.

 ---